wengjiangwei/wengjiangwei.github.io/_pages/about.md

 Before joining TXKJ, I received my M.S. degree in computer technology from the College of Information Engineering, Huzhou University, in 2022.
 Besides, I received my B.E. degree from the College of Mechanical and Electrical Engineering, Jiaxing University, in 2019.

-My recently research interests are primarily in the area of **Fuzzy System**, **Deep learning** **Brain-Computer Interface** and **Computer Vision**.
+My recently research interests are primarily in the area of **Fuzzy System**, **Deep learning**, **Brain-Computer Interface** and **Computer Vision**.
 Particularly, I am applying deep learning techniques on the TSK fuzzy modeling field, solving the computer vision tasks and brain-computer interface tasks.